 Newcomers – Welcome!

 We are glad you are here!
-On Sundays, after every service, we host a coffee hour.
-We want to meet you so be sure to say “hello” and to ask for more information from anyone in the front lobby area.
+On Sundays, after the service, be sure to say “hello” and enjoy coffee in the Social Room.

 Unitarian Universalism is a liberal religion born of the Jewish and Christian traditions.
 We keep our minds open to the religious questions people have struggled with in all times and places.

 We believe that personal experience, conscience, and reason should be the final authorities in religion.
 In the end religious authority lies not in a book, person, or institution, but in ourselves.
 We put religious insights to the test of hearts and minds.

 We believe that religious wisdom is ever changing.
 Human understanding of life and death, the world and its mysteries, is never final.
 Revelation is continuous.
 We celebrate unfolding truths known to teachers, prophets, and sages throughout the ages.